-Intersegmental General Education Transfer Curriculum IGETC Certification Name: Student ID#: Date of Birth:/ as a minimum 2.0 grade points on a 4.0 scale."
+Intersegmental General Education Transfer Curriculum IGETC Certification Name Name: Trans Date of Birth:/ ETC. A "C" is defined as a minimum 2.0 grade points on a 4.0 scale."
 Units Comp.
-CSU A 1 - ENGLISH COMMUN 3 courses required, one each 2 courses required, one each from Group A, B and C I 1A area): College: A dvanced Placement (No IB score accepted for this 1B Critical Thinking - English Course: College: urse - 3 semester or 4 quarter (N units) Io AP or IB scores accepted for this area) 1C Oral Communication (CSU J requirement only) (or ne course - 3 semester or 4 q uarter units) to AP or IB scores accepted for this area) ARE A 2A - MATHEMATICAL CONCEPTS & QUAN TITATIVE REASONING (one course - 3 semester or 4 quarter units) dvanced Placement/International Baccalaureate: ARE units A 3 - ARTS AND HUMANI TIES (At least 2 course es, with at least one from the A Arts and one from the Humanities.
-6 semester or 8 quarter 3A ARTS Course: Baccalaureate: College: Advanced Placement/International 3B HUMANITIES Course: Baccalaureate: College: Advanced Placement/International ARE A 4 - SOCIAL and BEHAV IORAL SCIENCES (A at least 2 courses from at least st two academic disciplines.
-6 semester or 8 quarter r units) Course: Baccalaureate: College: Advanced Placement/International Course: Baccalaureate: College: Advanced Placement/International A 5 - PHYSICAL and BIOL ace, at least one of the two countries from the Physical Science and one from the Biolog quarter units) fical 5A PHYSICAL SCIENCE Course: Baccalaureate: College: Advanced Placement/International 5B BIOLOGICAL SCIENCE Course: Baccalaureate: College: Advanced Placement/International 5C Baccalaureate: Advanced Placement/International AREA 6 - LANGUAGE OTHER THAN ENGLISH (UC Requirement Only) (not required for IGETC for STEM certification) 1.
-Course: College: 2.
-Completed in High School: 3.
-Other: be pleted prior to transfer, 6 units) AMERICAN IDEALS (not part of IGETC; may Course: College: College: Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: IGETC certified for: UC CSU Date: Sign Certi ature: Phone # Title: :() Th e following IGETC courses r nust be completed afte er transfer: one Area 3 and one Area 4 course and Area 6A (UC only)
+EA 1 - ENGLISH COM compi each from Group A, B and C. each from Group A and B. English Composition (one course -3 semester or 4 quar ter units) 1A area): Advanced Placement (No IB score accepted for this 1B Cnglish Composition (one course - College: - 3 semester or 4 quarter units) (No AP or IB scores accepted for this area) 1C Oral Communication Course: n (CSU requirement only) (one co College: ourse - 3 semester or 4 quarter units) (No AP or IB scores accepted for this area) ARE A 2A - MATHEMATI CAL CONCEPTS & QUANTIT ATIVE REASONING (one course - 3 semester or 4 quarter units) Course: College: Advanced Placement/International Baccalaureate: th at least one from the Arts and one from the Humanities.
+6 semester or 8 qu ARE units MANITIES (At least 2 courses, wi th at least one from the Arts and one from the Humanities.
+6 semester or 8 qu larter 3A ARTS Course: College: Advanced Placement/International 54 Baccalaureate: Ŭ 3B HUMANITIES Course: College: Advanced Placement/International Baccalaureate: - ARE st 2 courses from at least two academic disciplines.
+6 semester or 8 quarter u nits) Course: Baccalaureate: College: Advanced Placement/International Course: Baccalaureate: College: Advanced Placement/International least 2 courses, with one from the Physical Science and one from the Biologie ry.
+7 semester units or 9 quarter units) cal Sciel PHYSICAL SCIENC y. / semester times of 9 quarter times) 5A Course: Baccalaureate: College: Advanced Placement/International BIOLOGICAL SCIE ENCE A designed Discourse to find any strengt 5B Baccalaureate: College: Advanced Placement/International LABORATORY C-11 A designed Discourse (Justice et al. 5C Course: Baccalaureate: College: Advanced Placement/International A 6 - LANGUAGE OT 1.
+Course: quirement Only) (not required for IGETC for STEM certification) Advanced Placement/International Baccalaureate: Course: Completed in High S College: chool: 3.
+Other: CSU be GRADUATION REQ UIREMENT IN U.S. HISTORY, CONSTITUTION & AMERICAN IDEALS (not part of IGETC; may pleted prior to transfer, 6 Course: Course: College:College: Advanced Placement/International Baccalaureate: Advanced Placement/International Baccalaureate: IGET C certified for: Date: Signat ure: Phone #: () Certifi ed by (print name): The following IGETC cour ses must be completed after tran sfer: one Area 3 and one Area 4 course and Area 6A (UC only)